0p3r4t0r/KGI-STEAM/README.md

 # KGI STEAM

-The name is a combination of an abbreviation for Keyless and the education acronym [STEAM](https://en.wikipedia.org/wiki/STEAM_fields).
+The name is a combination of an abbreviation for Keyless Grading Interface and the education acronym [STEAM](https://en.wikipedia.org/wiki/STEAM_fields).